Jessicavazm/JessicaVaz_T2A2/README.md

 ## R5

+### Purpose
+The purpose of SQLAlchemy is to allow interaction with the database using Python objects and classes.
+Instead of writing SQL queries to create, add, or remove data, SQLAlchemy simplifies these tasks and helps reduce errors.
+It provides a high-level abstraction that enables developers to define their database schema using Python classes and manage relationships between different data models easily.
+SQLAlchemy also supports queries using filtering, sorting, and joining of data through Python language.
+Overall, SQLAlchemy provides a great framework for building applications that require reliable and efficient data management.

+### Features
+- SQLalchemy allows integration with different DB systems
+- Easy DB migrations
+- It allows DB queries in Python code
+- Customized how data is handled
+- SQLAlchemy has a large community and many resources available online

+### Functionalities

+- Db.relationship: SQLAlchemy allows database relationships to be set in when defining the tables, the relationship demonstrate how all the tables connect between each other.
+This is very important since in a relational DB, all the data is connected through the tables.

+- Back_populates: establishes a two-way relationship.
+It allows access to related records from both sides of the relationship.

+- Cascading: SQLAlchemy allows cascading operations.
+If you delete record in one table, it will automatically deleted from the related table.

+### Example of db.relationship, back-populates, and cascading functionalities in User model

+	class User(db.Model):
+		# Name of the table
+		__tablename__ = "users"

+		# Attributes
+		id = db.Column(db.Integer, primary_key=True)
+		name = db.Column(db.String(30), nullable=False)
+		email = db.Column(db.String(50), nullable=False, unique=True)
+		password = db.Column(db.String, nullable=False)
+		is_admin = db.Column(db.Boolean, default=False)

+		# Define bidirectional relationships with workouts, group_logs and groups tables.
+		# Cascade to delete workouts and group if user is deleted
+		workouts = db.relationship("Workout", back_populates = "user", cascade="all, delete")
+		group_logs = db.relationship("GroupLog", back_populates="user", cascade="all, delete")
+		group_created = db.relationship("Group", back_populates = "group_admin", cascade="all, delete")

+#### Query using filter_by and order_by code to query specific user workout logs

+	@workout_bp.route("/")
+	@jwt_required()
+	def get_all_workouts():
+		# Get the current user's identity from the JWT token
+		current_user = get_jwt_identity()

+		# Create and execute statement, filter by user's ID, order by desc date
+		stmt = db.select(Workout).filter_by(user_id=current_user).order_by(Workout.date.desc())
+		workouts = list(db.session.scalars(stmt))

+		if workouts:
+			# Serialize data using workouts_schema
+			return workouts_schema.dump(workouts), 200
+		else:
+			# Else return error msg
+			return {"Error": "No workout logs to display for this user."}, 400

+## R6 -
-R6 - Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
+Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
 This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase.

 ![ER diagram](./docs/Marathon_API.drawio.png)